pgadmin-org/pgadmin4/docs/en_US/enabling_ldap_authentication.rst

    searches only for users having HR as their objectClass attribute."
    "LDAP_SEARCH_SCOPE","Indicates the set of entries at or below the Base DN that maybe considered as potential matches for a search request.
-You can specify the scope of a search as either a *base*, *level*, or *subtree* search.
-A *base* search limits the search to the base object.
-A *level* search is restricted to the immediate children of a base object, but excludes the base object itself.
-A *subtree* search includes all child objects as well as the base object."
+You can specify the scope of a search as either a *BASE*, *LEVEL*, or *SUBTREE* search.
+A *BASE* search limits the search to the base object.
+A *LEVEL* search is restricted to the immediate children of a base object, but excludes the base object itself.
+A *SUBTREE* search includes all child objects as well as the base object."
    "LDAP_USE_STARTTLS","Specifies if you want to use Transport Layer Security (TLS) for secure communication between LDAP clients and LDAP servers.
 If you specify